-This product is warranted to be free of defects in material and/or workmanship to the original owner for the above noted period (does not include battery life).
-Keep a copy of the original purchase receipt and make sure to get this warranty card stamped at the place of purchase.
-The warranty originates from the date of purchase.
+sure to get this warranty card stamped at This product is warranted to be free of defects in material and/or workmanship to the original owner for the above noted period (does not include battery life).
+Keep a copy of the original purchase receipt and make purchase.
+The warranty originates from the date of purchase. the place of wristop be registered online dive computers and www.suunto.com. computers can Suunto's